mohitvdx/Multithreaded-Proxy-Web-Server/README.md

 ### Usage

-1. **Start the Proxy Server**: Run the compiled binary to start the proxy server.
+1. **Start the Proxy Server**: Run the compiled binary to start the proxy server on a specific port.
+For example:
    ```
-   ./proxy <port no.>
+   ./proxy 8080
    ```
+   This will start the proxy server on port 8080.
+Ensure the server is accessible to clients.

-2. **Connect Clients**: Clients can connect to the proxy server to request cached data or fresh responses.
+2. **Connect Clients**: Clients can connect to the proxy server through the specified port (e.g., `localhost:8080`).
+When clients request a web resource, the proxy will check if the resource is in the cache.
+If it is, it will return the cached data; otherwise, it will fetch the resource from the remote server.

 3. **Manage Cache**: The server will cache responses for frequently accessed URLs, improving the speed and reducing the network traffic for repeated requests.

+---

+### Computer Science Fundamentals Used

+1. **Multithreading**: Each incoming client request is processed in a separate thread, allowing the server to handle multiple client requests simultaneously.
+The use of threads ensures efficient resource utilization and faster response times.
+This is achieved using `pthread` library functions.

+2. **Caching**: The project employs a caching mechanism to store frequently accessed resources.
+The LRU (Least Recently Used) policy is used to manage cache eviction, ensuring that the most recently accessed items remain in the cache, while less frequently accessed items are removed.

+3. **Socket Programming**: The project utilizes low-level socket programming to establish communication between the client, proxy server, and remote server.
+This includes managing TCP/IP connections, parsing HTTP requests, and sending back HTTP responses.

+4. **Error Handling**: Proper error handling ensures the system remains stable and responds with appropriate HTTP status codes when issues occur, such as malformed requests or connection failures.

+5. **Concurrency Management**: Semaphores are used to ensure that shared resources, such as the cache, are accessed in a thread-safe manner, avoiding race conditions and ensuring data integrity.

 ---